connected-digital-energy-meter/cdem_docs/docs/09_development/README.md

 | 1-0:31.4.0.255 | Fuse supervision threshold (L1) | 1-0:31.4.0(001*A) |

 ::: warning Warning
-The Obis-references for High and Low tarif are switch for the Belgian meter compared to the Dutch meter!
+The Obis-references for High and Low tarif are switched for the Belgian meter compared to the Dutch meter!
 :::

 ##### Messages